-An example of this can be seen with Coca-Cola with their products of Coke Zero, Cherry Coke, and Vanilla Coke which targets many of the same customers.
+An example of this can be seen with Coca-Cola with their products of Coke Zero, Cherry Coke, and Vanilla Coke which target many of the same customers.

 Due to this, they end up taking sales and market share away from each other.

 Ensure each product provides a key for a lock.
-If you have two keys for one lock, buyers can get confused each time on which key works for the lock.
+If you have two keys for one lock, buyers can get confused each time about which key works for the lock.

 10 Steps to Successfully Position Your Product (Positioning Tools)